keenlabs/Keen-Docs/source/event_data_modeling/event_data_intro.rst

 * **Body properties** describe the event and are provided by you, the API user.
 * **Header properties** are properties automatically provided by Keen.
 They can be overwritten by the API user.

-You might have noticed the “header” and “body” distinction in our example event POST payload:
+You might have noticed the "header" and "body" distinction in our example event POST payload:

 .. code-block:: none